chazer118/usenet-datamining/README.md

 that are *not* in the header, changes them to "xFrom," and writes them to a new mailbox file.
 (Python2) - by Dame Avery-Griff

+**mbox-to-json.py** - a simple script to turn an MBOX archive into a .json file.
+Handy for using this data in Max, which can natively parse .json data!
+This script also masks any emails in the message content and a limit on the amount of messages the script exports can be set.
+By default it is 400 of the oldest messages.
+Files must be in the same dir as the script.

 **mbox-countaddresses.py** is a simple script to read from a local usenet database stored in MBOX format and count the amount of unique addresses.
 Prints out to .csv file.